Avaiga/taipy-getting-started-core/step_05/ReadMe.md

     ```

-Cycles are created depending on the _creation_date_ of scenarios.
-In the example below, _creation_date_ are defined but their value is normally the date of when the scenario was created.
+Cycles are created based on the _creation_date_ of scenarios.
+In the example below, we force the creation_date to a given date (in real life, the actual creation date of the scenario gets used automatically).

 ```python
 tp.Core().run()